limitbrk/Labyrinthine-TellMeCosmetics/package/README.md

 - ~~**(Cancelled) Tweak UI** - more readable~~ _(I'm lack Unity UI skill to made this)_
 - ~~**(Cancelled) Animation** - Fade in / out?~~
 - ~~**(Cancelled) GetItem from Lobby** - Know Item by seeds without loading world~~ _(Still looking for seeding machanics)_

-## Known Issues
-I'm not a Unity developer but I tried to search solution
-- Minor lag or freeze when a player joins the game.

 # ChangeLog
 For the full changelog, check the [Github Release Notes.](https://github.com/limitbrk/Labyrinthine-TellMeCosmetics/releases)